 Any correspondence received by the student must be taken to the School of Nursing Office and be entered into the student's file.
-Any legal notification regarding any offence with the exception of traffic violations must be reported to the Director of the Nursing Program.
+Any legal notification regarding any offence with the exception of traffic violations, must be reported to the Director.